 The revised 2021 report also includes the probability of major hurricanes making landfall:

 - 68% for the entire U.S. coastline (average for the last century is 52%)

 - 43% for the U.S. East Coast including the Florida peninsula (average for the last century is 31%)

-- Gulf Coast from the Florida Panhandle westward to Brownsville, TX – 38% (average for last century is 30%)
+- 43% for the Gulf Coast from the Florida panhandle westward to Brownsville (average for the last century is 30%)